zstoebs/site/content/ku/spring-summer-2019/index.md

 +++
 title = "spring-summer 2019"
 date = 2021-07-09T13:28:40-05:00
-description = "haiku and senryu from spring-summer 2019" summary = "a year into in my relationship with Parker" categories = ["haiku","senryu"] tags = ["spring","summer"]
+description = "kū from spring-summer 2019"
+summary = "a year into in my relationship with Parker" categories = ["haiku","senryu"] tags = ["spring","summer"]